rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/AddCloudNativeSqlServerBackupCredentialsInput.md

   - The object type to which the credentials apply to.
 - backupCredentials: LoginCredentials
   - Credentials for the user in the databases with authorization to perform backups.
+- logicAppName: System.String
+  - Name of the Azure Logic Application you want to use to clean up the PiTR exported database.
+- logicAppApiKey: System.String
+  - API key for the Azure Logic Application.